 As an exploration of impermanence, life, death, and direct experience, my work concerns the unification of time, the body, disintegration, and present-moment awareness .
 When painting, I disperse material, content, and light.
 The works are made up of tiny circles, residues left from a variety of pigments, binders, and evaporation.
 Scratching at the surface reveals the growth memory of the work and disperses visual history.
 Drawings consider overlaps of marks, each repetitive, yet unique.

-By creating ambiguities in perception and practicing present moment awareness, manifested is a record of the process of living, making choices, taking action, beauty, and decay.
-The simple journey that is called Life, is a great and inspiring mystery to me.
+By creating ambiguities in perception through these actions, manifested is a record of the process of living.
+Making choices, considering beauty and decay, the simple journey that is called Life, unfolds; it is a great and inspiring mystery to me.